Skip to content

 Finish Line

-Before reaching the finish, racers will fly through the HOKA Zone for the last mile of the race.
-Spectators can get great views of racers on E Marquette Dr. between S Richards Dr. and Lake Shore Drive.
+Spectators can also get great views of athletes as they approach the finish line along E Marquette Dr. between S Richards Dr. and Lake Shore Drive.

 Additional Information